Six to eight weeks.

 the market will keep deciding for you.

-That is what the Blueprint does.
+That is what The Blueprint does.

 The effort is not the problem.
 Where it is pointed is.

-Five things that break when the market misunderstands you.
+Four things that break when the market misunderstands you.

 Every team describes the company differently